 Clay Pearson (KU MPA 1992)

-As an example of where our graduates are employed, here is the information for MPA students who were in the School from Summer, 2013 through Spring, 2014:
+As an example of where our graduates are employed, here is the information for MPA students who graduated in the 2015-2016 academic year:

 - Federal government: 2